ermlikeyeah/ermlikeyeah.github.io/_posts/2016-09-09-my-problem-with-digital-transformation.markdown

 Let’s be clear: this isn’t transformation.
 This isn’t digital transformation.

 At least they’re modernising something, eh.
 At least users won’t have to pinch and zoom the screen.
+It just that though: modernising a bit of a service.
+(It isn’t service design either, but that is a thing for another day.)

 And that’s just one example.
 And that one example I’ve had three times the past few months.
 I’ve had a few more over the past years.
 And I’ve read more.
 I don’t want to go on.
 And on.
 And on.